rkronen/Brook90_R/README.md

 * written R scripts to run the programm

 ##### Input data
-* necessary data (precipitation data, meteorological data)
+* precipitation data, meteorological data
 * Catchment parameters
     + six .txt files where the characteristics of the catchment can be changed

 #### Download the data
 As the second step the files can be downloaded and unpacked.